An intern’s rights depend on their employment status. If an intern is classed as a worker, then they’re normally due the National Minimum Wage.

-When interns aren’t due the National Minimum Wage
+When interns are not due the National Minimum Wage

-Students required to do an internship for less than 1 year as part of a UK-based further or higher education course aren’t entitled to the National Minimum Wage.
+Students required to do an internship for less than one year as part of a UK-based further or higher education course are not entitled to the National Minimum Wage.

 School work experience placements

-Work experience students of compulsory school age, ie under 16, aren’t entitled to the minimum wage.
+Work experience students of compulsory school age are not entitled to the National Minimum Wage.

-Workers aren’t entitled to the minimum wage if both of the following apply:
+Workers are not entitled to the minimum wage if both of the following apply:

 - they’re working for a charity, voluntary organisation, associated fund raising body or a statutory body

-- they don’t get paid, except for limited benefits (eg reasonable travel or lunch expenses)
+- they do not get paid, except for limited benefits (for example reasonable travel or lunch expenses)

-The employer doesn’t have to pay the minimum wage if an internship only involves shadowing an employee, ie no work is carried out by the intern and they are only observing.
+The employer does not have to pay the minimum wage if an internship only involves shadowing an employee, meaning no work is carried out by the intern and they are only observing.